-A "Portfolio Page" is a web site that showcases your personal work.
-It's like a resume that people can click on to see examples -- live and running in-browser if possible! -- of the work in question.
+A "Personal Portfolio" is a web site that showcases your personal work.
+It can serve as a resume that people can interact with to see examples of the work in question.

 We will use GitHub Pages to build and host your portfolio site.

 Edit the HTML file to include the following information: